datakurre/blog/content/blog/2020/06/plone-volto-hasura-gatsby-mashup/index.md

 ![](study-guide-tabs.png)

 In the beginning there was data.
 A lot of it.
 A great amount of granular JSON chunks, to be turned into fast and well connected study guide web site.
 Regularly updated, of course.
 For years we had solved similar use cases by building and synchronizing CMS content out of more or less structured data.
-This time we had not enough resources for a such “sophisticated” CMS integration, but we had to look for more agile alternatives.
-As they say: think out of the box.
+This time we had not enough resources for a such “sophisticated” CMS integration, but we had to look for more agile alternatives – think out of the box.
 We chose to go JAMstack, with GatsbyJS.

 Hasura – the magical GraphQL gateway